 The combination of accelerating wage growth, a strong capex cycle and improving corporate governance – Prime Minister Fumio Kishida’s ‘three arrows’ – means that Japan’s medium-term growth prospects seem likely to outpace the projected 1% mark.
 With wage inflation gaining momentum, Japanese households should experience improved purchasing power, leading to increased consumer spending and a boost to the overall economy.

 This alignment of interests and increased collaboration is enhancing business confidence, leading to further expansion and job creation.
-Looking ahead, we think Japan’s prospects for sustained growth are promising.
-The convergence of wage inflation, supply-chain realignment, geopolitical support and improved consumer and business confidence establishes a solid foundation for the country’s economic expansion.
+Looking ahead, Japan’s prospects for sustained growth are promising.
+The convergence of wage inflation, supply-chain realignment, geopolitical support, and improved consumer and business confidence establishes a solid foundation for the country’s economic expansion.

 In Japan, people receive pay rises based on seniority, so with the working population ageing, there would automatically be wage inflation.
 It is therefore important to strip this component out to look at the underlying base effect.

-PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
-Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
-Please note that strategy holdings and positioning are subject to change without notice.
+[Custom disclaimer] This is a financial promotion.
+These opinions should not be construed as investment or other advice and are subject to change.
+This material is for information purposes only.
+This material is for professional investors only.
+Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
+Please note that holdings and positioning are subject to change without notice.
+Compared to more established economies, the value of investments in emerging markets may be subject to greater volatility due to differences in generally accepted accounting principles or from economic, political instability or less developed market practices.
 Richard Bullock is an employee of BNY Mellon Investment Management Singapore and provides support to Newton Investment Management as a geopolitical strategist.
-For additional Important Information, click on the link below.